 8. Bring enough big SD cards and extra batteries

 I use an old Canon XS from 2010.
 It doesn’t have the bells, whistles, GPS, WiFi, movable screen or anything else that even basic DSLRs now have (like higher ISO) but it gets the job done.
 One downside is that it can only use SDHC cards, which max out at 32 GB.
-I didn’t learn this until a couple days before I was set to leave when it tried to use a 64 GB SDXD card.
+I didn’t learn this until a couple days before I was set to leave for Thailand and I tried to use a 64 GB SDXD card.

 But, I had enough SD cards and I mostly shot in JPEG (something I later regretted when it came to processing photos with certain light settings) which means I didn’t run out of room.

 I did have to rely on my final backup, though, a 8 GB card.
 What I learned, after shooting on 16 and 32 GB card for two weeks, was the buffer time on smaller cards is more.
 Even though the camera might have a certain speed it can shoot at, a bottleneck can become smaller cards.
 The lesson?
 Make sure all your SD cards are 16 GB or above.

 There’s another, secondary lesson here: make sure to shoot in RAW.
 So many of my photos from Thailand were just throw-aways because I shot in JPEG and not in RAW.
 It’s a decision that I rectified when I went to Vietnam.
 This led to more post-trip picture processing but it also meant that a lot more of my photos, when I was in bad conditions, were salvaged.

 Finally, bring extra batteries.
 You never know how long you’re going to be out before being able to charge so spend the cash and buy a few extra batteries.
 Please!
 You’ll thank me later.